Java Tutorial: Basic Operators Examples

 Java Conditional-OR Operator "||"

-Java conditional-OR operator uses to choose two boolean expressions which one of them has the non-null result.
+Java conditional-OR operator is used to choose between two boolean expressions which one of which has a non-null result.
 This operator uses the characters or symbols "||".

 int c = 10;